camerahacks/blue-delete/README.md

 ## Step by Step Instructions

-Here's how I used my Raspberry Pi to delete all my Tweets.
-You don't need a Raspberry Pi, though.
-This is just a Python script.
+Here's how I deleted all my Tweets.
+You can run this scrip on any machine with Python installed.

 This script does not require access to the Twitter official API to delete your tweets.
-Instead, it communicates with Twitter the same way that browser app communicates with TWitter servers.
+Instead, it communicates with Twitter the same way that browser app communicates with TWitter servers - trough GraphQL calls.

 ## Download your Twitter/X Archive